 One of the most popular ways to schedule tasks is by using a crontab file.
 For example, you can set up a cron job to run your backup every day at 6:00 p.m., which ensures that your data will always be recoverable.

-In this article we'll walk through how to schedule recurring tasks using cron jobs.
+In this article, we'll walk through how to schedule recurring tasks using cron jobs.
 We'll discuss crontab’s structure and syntax, real-life use cases, and some limitations.
 We'll also touch on some alternatives to cron.
+For a more detailed guide on editing your crontab, you can check out the following article: How to Edit Your Crontab.

 Introduction to cron and crontab